yoember/yoember.github.io/_posts/2019-10-24-the-best-way-to-install-node-js-with-yarn.md

 ---
 layout: post
 title: "The Best Way to Install Node.js with Yarn"
-date: 2019-10-28T18:46:00+13:00
+date: 2019-12-20T18:46:00+13:00
 author: Zoltan
 categories: nodejs
 identifier: 'install-nodejs'
-node_version: '12.13.0'
+node_version: '12.14.0'
-npm_version: '6.12.0'
+npm_version: '6.13.4'
-nvm_version: '0.35.00'
+nvm_version: '0.35.2'
 ---

 There are a few ways to install Node.js, but it looks like only one way gives you the best experience for long term.
-Please find a few tips below how could you [setup Yarn](#advance-tips-to-setup-yarn) as well.
+Please find a few tips below how could you [setup Yarn](#advanced-tips-for-setting-up-yarn) as well.

 ### On Mac